The churches of Christ Greet You (Romans

 In a humble attempt

-to help all believers become ONE in faith and practice in Christ, we
+all believers become ONE in faith and practice in Christ, we offer this

-this lesson.
-Please consider the below nine areas where the churches of
+Please consider the below nine areas where the churches of Christ are

 THE BODY OF CHRIST